Acrylic Laser Engraving: All You Need to Know

 For laser engraving, cast acrylic is more suitable as it provides more clear results.
 You can achieve similar results on an extruded one.
 However, it takes time to adjust and optimize the laser parameters for extruded acrylics.

-Types of Laser Engravers for Acrylic
+What Types of Laser Engravers Can Engrave Acrylic?

 When it comes to desktop laser engravers, there are two choices: CO2 lasers and diode lasers.